rubnvp/vue-props-validation/README.md

 fetch('https://raw.githubusercontent.com/rubnvp/vue-pokedex/master/data/pokemons.json')
   .then(response => response.json())
   .then(pokemons => {
-      arrayValidator({ // this will return false log an error to the console if it fails
+      arrayValidator({ // this will return false and log an error to the console if it fails
         type: Object,
         validator: objectValidator({
           id: Number,